geokshitij/geokshitij.github.io/_pages/about.md

 ---
 Welcome!
 I am a PhD Candidate at Arizona State University, working at the intersection of data-driven hydrology, earth observation, and machine learning.

-My work is deeply rooted in my experiences growing up in Nepal.
-During my undergraduate studies in Civil Engineering, I came face-to-face with the real-world impact of natural hazards.
-I saw how floods, droughts, and landslides could disrupt lives and entire communities.
-These events are not just statistics.
-They are powerful reminders that our ability to anticipate and adapt to our changing planet is still very limited.
+My journey began in Nepal, where I grew up witnessing firsthand the devastating effects of floods, droughts, and landslides.
+During my undergraduate studies in Civil Engineering, I saw how these natural hazards can upend lives and reshape entire communities.
+Those experiences shaped my purpose to help prevent the losses of lives and livelihoods.
+I wanted to turn science into something that could make a tangible difference.

-This realization became my driving force.
-I knew I didn't want to just build tools that watch our planet struggle.
-I wanted to engineer solutions that could actively help us build a more sustainable and resilient future.
-My research is my attempt to do just that.
-I focus on bridging the gap between complex scientific knowledge and the actionable, accessible tools that people need.
-To do this, I've built my work on three core pillars.
+That idea has guided my research ever since.
+My work focuses on bridging the gap between complex environmental science and the practical tools that people and communities can use.
+To do this, I build on three core pillars:
 ### 1. Earth System Science
 <!-- Suggested Image: A compelling photograph of a landslide path on a green mountainside or an aerial view of a flooded river valley. -->
 My first focus is on understanding the fundamental science.
 It's mostly about the intricate dance between earth, water and the atmosphere that creates everything from life-giving rain to destructive floods/landslides.
 I am especially focused on what we call compound and cascading disasters.
 This is where a chain of simple events can combine to create a catastrophe.
 A single heavy rainfall might not be a disaster on its own.
 But when it triggers a landslide that blocks a river, which then causes a flood upstream, the impact multiplies.